shakfu/chuck-max/README.md

 ## Credits

+This project thanks the following:

+- Professors GE Wang and Perry Cook and all chuck and chuggin contributors for creating the amazing ChucK language and the chuggin ecosystem!

+- Professor Perry Cook for co-authoring Chuck and creating the [Synthesis Toolkit](https://github.com/thestk/stk) which is integrated with chuck.

-Some time before this project started I was found [Brad Garton's](http://sites.music.columbia.edu/brad) original [chuck~](http://sites.music.columbia.edu/brad/chuck~) external for Max 5.
+- Professor [Brad Garton](http://sites.music.columbia.edu/brad) for creating the original [chuck~](http://sites.music.columbia.edu/brad/chuck~) external for Max 5.
 I tried to build and run it, but I couldn't get it to work with Max 8.

-I then unsuccessfully attempted to create a puredata external against the latest Chuck apis in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

-In this last attempt, I couldn't get Chuck to work with puredata's audio model.
-I asked for help on chuck's github issue tracker and received none.
-I asked for help in the chuck electro-music forum and received only one post which was appreciative of the effort but none too helpful.
-So, I left it for another day.

-I'm not sure why I tried again with Max/MSP but it turned out to be a good idea because this time I just searched for prior art in Github, and found David Braun's excellent[ChucKDesigner](https://github.com/DBraun/ChucKDesigner) project which embeds chuck in a Touch Designer plugin.
+This motivated me to try again.

-David is a [CCRMA](https://github.com/CCRMA) (the home of chuck) alum and the author of the fantastic [DawDreamer](https://github.com/DBraun/DawDreamer) project which I am already a great fan of, and in this case, he had solved the same problem for Touch Designer that I was trying to solve for pd and Max/MSP which made his implementation invaluable to get this project going.
+- [David Braun] (the author of the very cool [DawDreamer](https://github.com/DBraun/DawDreamer) project which I am already a great fan of) for creating the excellent[ChucKDesigner](https://github.com/DBraun/ChucKDesigner) project which embeds chuck in a Touch Designer plugin.
+This project provides an excellent and super-clear blueprint on how to embed `libchuck` in another host or plugin system.

-So in summary, this project owes a big thanks to two people: Brad Garton, for inspiring me with the original `chuck~` external which demonstrated that it could be done and for making his implementantion available to read and learn from.

-And finally, to David Braun, for creating and making the code to ChucKDesigner available.
-It has been the best guide to help me implement this external.